akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+11:45 AM 3/10/2023
+Timeline update.
+Keyframes can be nudged left or right.
+Mouse cursor needs to be on the Timeline section height.
+Frame needs to be over keyframe.
+I over Timeline places Morph keyframes.
+Ctrl + I places keyframes.
+Delete keyframes with cursor over Timeline section with Alt + I.

 4:20 PM 3/9/2023
 Morph Timeline introduced.
 Duplicated functionality.
 Independence from Deformer key frames.
 Up and Down with modificators change Morph Keyframes when cursor is over Morph Timeline, which is above Transformer-Deformer keys.
 With Morphs Dialog